The Startup's Guide To Advisory Shares | Ledgy

 Key takeaways

 In summary, there’s a lot to think about when offering equity compensation to advisors.
-Equity can be a powerful incentive, unlocking access to sought-after expertise that could be decisive for your company’s success.
+Employee equity plans can be a powerful incentive, unlocking access to sought-after expertise that could be decisive for your company’s success.
 Nonetheless, we recommend thinking very carefully about the impact of each advisory agreement before giving out equity as compensation.
 After all, equity is precious.

 For those advisors who are engaging with your company for the long term, and whose advice will be business-critical, the frameworks outlined here should give you some confidence that you're offering sensible equity within a structure that works for all parties.
 Your equity plan management will benefit as a result.